DieterBaum/qt-fsarchiver/README.md

 With this installation variant, the updates are installed automatically

 Program call:
 Partial starters are installed.
-By double-click qt-fsarchiver is started.
+By double-qt5-fsarchiver is started.
 Start qt-fsarchiver in a terminal: pkexec env DISPLAY=$DISPLAY XAUTHORITY=$XAUTHORITY /usr/sbin/qt-fsarchiver

 The handling of qt-fsarchiver is simple: